ItsTiazzz/Leejw/README.md

 ## Getting Started

 Leejw is currently not publicly available as a deployment.
-If you want to use it, clone this repository and [build the app yourself using Flutter](https://docs.flutter.dev/deployment/web) in whatever way you want.
-I am opting to make it a **web app** though!
+If you want to use it, clone this repository and [build the app yourself using Flutter](https://docs.flutter.dev/deployment/windows) in whatever way you want.
+I am opting to make it a **Windows/Mobile app** though!

 ## Summer of Making